qwaneu/qwaneu.github.io/_drafts/slicing-your-cake.md

 ![slicing your cake pattern](/attachments/blogposts/2021/slicing-your-cake.jpg) {: class="post-image post-image-70" }

-The responsibilities of a slice object are:
+The responsibilities of a slice are:
 - It acts as a Facade towards primary adapters; e.g. in a front-end component, it specifies/exposes what data a UI component can show and what actions it can trigger.